ghostFaceKillah/deep-rl-berkeley/hw1/README.md

 # Solution HW no 1

+TODOs:
-TODO: make docstrings for functions!!
+*  make docstrings for functions!!
-TODO: make a more interesting writeup here...
+* make a more interesting writeups here...

 The goal of this task was to implement behavioral cloning and DAgger policies and compare how well they perform compared to the provided expert policy.